azuredevcollege/aidevcollege/day1/MLOps/MLOps.md

+# AI Developer College Day 1 - MLOps

+In the last challenges we have trained our own model and used `Jupyter Notebook` to deploy the trained model on an Azure Container Instance and Azure Kubernetes.
+To operationalize the model we need automation called machine learning operations (MLOps).
+For example to switch from Jupyter Notebook to a plain Python file you can simply copy the code cells into a `.py` file. (see for example the train_diabetes.py).
+In this challenge we have prepared a `.yaml` file which automatically deploys a Azure Machine Learning Workspace, deploys a Compute Cluster, trains and register a model and deploys it to Azure Container Instance and Azure Kubernetes Service like we did before in the Jupyter Noteboook manually.
+To sum it up everything we have done manually will be automated now.

 # MLOps on Azure

-In the last tasks we have trained our own model and used `Jupyter Notebook` to deploy the trained model on an Azure Container Instance and Azure Kubernetes.
-But to operationalize the model we need DevOps.
-Thus our code from e.g. Jupyter Notebook could be saved in .py files (see for example the train_diabetes.py).
-In this task we have prepared a `.yaml` file which automatically deploys a Workspace, trains and register a model and deploys it to Azure Container Instance and Azure Kubernetes Service.
-To sum it up everything we have done manually will be done automatically now.

 This repository contains examples of how to implement [MLOps](https://en.wikipedia.org/wiki/MLOps) using [Azure ML Services](https://azure.microsoft.com/en-us/services/machine-learning-service/) and [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/).